Chicago Athletic Association

 Chicago Athletic Association building, prior to its renovation.

-The Chicago Athletic Association was a men's club and American football team, based in Chicago, Illinois.
-The club itself had been organized in 1890, and in 1892 it formed a football team.
-The team was built around veterans of Chicago's University Club football team.
-The team played for seven seasons.
+The Chicago Athletic Association was a men's club formed in 1890 and American football team, based in Chicago, Illinois.
+Through their long history, the Chicago Athletic Association had a variety of sports teams that competed in track, swimming, water polo, baseball and gymnastics.
+A basketball team was also sponsored, and boxing and fencing demonstrations were common in the club's earlier days.
+Beginning in the 1890's their swimming and water polo teams were coached by John Robinson, a member of the Water Polo Hall of Fame, and the club had several members medal in the 1904 St. Louis Olympics.
+The club formed a football team in 1892 which played for seven seasons, and was built around veterans of Chicago's University Club football team.

 The CAA's elaborate Venetian Gothic-style building on Michigan Avenue was designed by Henry Ives Cobb, with the façade mostly designed by his assistant, Louis Christian Mullgardt, in 1893.
 Its original logo was a red encircled letter C which was adopted by longtime club member William Wrigley Jr. for his Chicago Cubs in 1917.

-It remained men-only (although wives or daughters could dine with the member) until 1972, and a private club from 1893 until it closed in 2007.
+Membership in the club was restricted to men until 1972, although wives or daughters could dine with a member.
+It was a private club from 1893 until it closed in 2007.
 The building was then turned into the Chicago Athletic Association Hotel in the next decade.